oneal2000/ReGrad/README.md

 Elasticsearch can halt indexing without raising any clear warnings.
 You must ensure the following conditions are satisfied:

-- **ES Must Stay Running：**Elasticsearch must keep running in the background until indexing completes.
+- **ES Must Stay Running:** Elasticsearch must keep running in the background until indexing completes.

 - **Sufficient Disk Space Is Required:** Make sure that, after considering the ~11GB index size, at least 10% of the disk remains free.